 We plan to report on this research through (1) a project report; (2) an academic journal article; (3) guidance materials for social media proxies (for example, leaflets); and (4) an article in The Conversation.
 A dissemination event for stakeholders will also be planned towards the end of this project.
 That event will include care home workers, carers of dementia patients, local authority officials, and members of third sector organisations that provide support to vulnerable and/or incapacitated groups.

-On a personal note, I am grateful to Gemma for providing me the opportunity to work with her on this project.
+On a personal note, I am grateful to Gemma for providing me with the opportunity to work with her on this project.
 It will be my first piece of work after submitting my thesis, and it kind of serves as my first external grant (by proxy, in a round-about way).
 I am looking forward to learning from Gemma as she supervises my work and I’ll try not to let her down!